Professor John Tobin

-John is currently working on an ARC Discovery Grant with Professor Philip Alston from NYU titled 'Children's Rights: From Theory to Practice' which will produce a comprehensive commentary on the Convention on the Rights of the Child.
-He has also published numerous reports and articles on human rights especially children's rights.
-His book, The Right to Health in International Law, was published by Oxford University Press in January 2012.
-John has provided human rights training and advice as a consultant and on a pro bono basis on numerous occasions to organisations such as UNICEF, Law Reform Commissions, the Law Institute of Victoria, Judicial College of Victoria, the Victorian Equal Opportunity Commission, NGOs, statutory bodies, Government Departments and community groups.
-He is an Advisory Board member to the Melbourne Journal of International Law and International Journal of Children's Rights.
-He is also a member of several Advisory Committees and working groups for government bodies and NGOs.
+His research interests cover the broad field of international human rights law but he has a particular interest in children's rights and the right to health.
+He is the editor of The UN Convention on the Rights of the Child: A Commentary (OUP 2019) which was awarded the prestigious Certificate of Merit by the American Society of International Law and the author The Right to Health in International Law (OUP 2012).
+He has provided human rights training and advice as a consultant and on a pro bono basis on numerous occasions to organisations such as UNICEF, Law Reform Commissions, the Law Institute of Victoria, Judicial College of Victoria, the Victorian Equal Opportunity Commission, NGOs, statutory bodies, Government Departments and community groups.
+In recognition of his contribution to the protection of human rights he was awarded the Law Institute of Victoria Paul Baker Award.
+He is also the Chief Examiner of the Law Institute of Victoria Child Law Specialisation Program, an Associate Editor of the International Journal of Children's Rights and an Advisory Board Member and Faculty Advisor to the Melbourne Journal of International Law.
+He is a member of several Advisory Committees and working groups for government bodies and NGOs.
 Prior to becoming an academic John worked as a commercial lawyer, legal aid lawyer with Victoria Legal Aid and was a legal officer with the Department of Justice.